 If your application is declined, then you can send in a new application for consideration 12 months following your application date.

 Yes.
-Your letter will outline a broad reason for rejection, however if you would like more detailed feedback then please contact the ABCT office to arrange a telephone conversation.
+Your letter will outline a broad reason for rejection, however if you would like to have a conversation then please contact the ABCT office to arrange a telephone call.

 Our Trustees meet quarterly.
 We aim for all applicants to receive a letter to confirm the decision in approximately 3 months after the application deadline they have applied for.